 Unless you want to.

-Personally, I pick and choose when and how I cover up, because it all just depends on how comfortable I am with the people around me.
+Personally, I pick and choose when and how I cover up because it all just depends on how comfortable I am in each situation.

 If you can imagine any time in your life where you might not want everyone around you looking your breasts, then invest in a nursing cover.
 If you truly don’t care, I applaud your audacity.

 There are all kinds of breastfeeding covers available!
-Look for one that’s lightweight – to heavy of a material will give you a hot, cranky baby.
+Look for one that’s lightweight – too heavy of a material will give you a hot, cranky baby.